 3) Configuring virtual-aci-mode to true in that workflow

-At that point, when running ldapsearch against the OUD Proxy Admin port when searching under the "cn=virtual acis" suffix there will be no ACIs configured (unless there were others configured previously), and the Directory Information Tree (DIT) under that suffix does not exist.
-Because of that, by default all will be allowed.
+At this point when running the ldapsearch command against the OUD Proxy Admin port and searching under the "cn=virtual acis" suffix there will be no ACIs configured.
+(That is, unless there were others configured previously) The Directory Information Tree (DIT) under that suffix does not exist.
+Because of this the default of ALL will be allowed.

 4) Adding ACIs

-After adding ACIs, the structure will be something like this based on the suffix configured as the ACI target -
+After adding ACIs, the structure will be based on the suffix configured as the ACI target and will be something like the below:

 dn: cn=virtual acis